Contents

 Introduction

-Hope After Heroin delves into the opioid crisis and the widespread impact of heroin use in Western Pennsylvania.
-This WQED documentary features people who have faced addiction—either personally or through someone they love—as they discuss their experiences of hardship, stigma, and loss.
-Yet, through their stories, they also reveal how their pain became a driving force for change, offering hope and inspiration to others.
+Hope After Heroin explores the opioid crisis and the widespread impact of heroin use across Western Pennsylvania.
+This WQED documentary features people who have faced addiction—either personally or through someone they love—sharing their experiences of loss, stigma, and the realities of living through it.

 "It started with the dramatic rise of prescription pain medicines, the opioids, the OxyContin’s, the Vicodin’s, the hydrocodone’s.
 There was also heavy marketing of pharmaceutical companies with some misleading information that these substances are not addicting, are safe.
 And a lot of well-meaning doctors started prescribing more and more of these with good intentions.
 But we’ve now learned that the pendulum swung too far."